petermunro/docker-exercises/docker-11-build-cmd-entrypoint-lab.md

    docker run exec-form
    ```

-❓ **Question**: Try running 'ps' inside both containers.
-What differences do you notice in the process list?
+❓ **Question**: What differences do you notice in the process list?

 ### Challenge
 Create a configurable weather report container: